Extension Security - Best Practices for Deployment

 Block specific extensions from running on Tableau Server

 On Tableau Server, you can block specific extensions by adding their URL to the block list.
 This is useful if you have multiple sites that are configured differently for extensions.
 For example, if you have a test site where you want to be able to test internal or third-party extensions, you might have enabled the default behavior for extensions, where unlisted extensions are allowed to run provided they do not access the underlying data in the workbook.
-Adding an extension to the block list will prevent it from inadvertently being used on the test site.
+Adding an extension to the block list prevents it from inadvertently being used on the test site.

 Turn off extensions for a site